 For patients requiring a mid-facelift, very small incisions are hidden in the crow’s feet of the eyes and in the hairline.
 “Mid-lifts” are for patients whose natural cheek fullness has dropped and needs to be repositioned up over the cheek bone where it was in earlier years.
 Only after a complete physical exam can I determine if a facelift or “mid-lift” is most appropriate for you.

-There are three main components that contribute to your final cosmetic surgery fee.
+Three main components contribute to your final cosmetic surgery fee.
 The first component is the surgeon’s fee.
-As this is a medical experience, your final surgeon’s fee can only determined after a full consultation with me.
-I will perform a complete history and physical exam and we will carefully discuss your concerns.
+As this is a medical experience, your final surgeon’s fee can only be determined after a full consultation.
+Dr. Mobley will perform a complete history and physical exam and we will carefully discuss your concerns.

-As a reference point, a recent survey of the American Academy of Facial Plastic and Reconstructive Surgery showed the average professional fee for face-lifting surgery is around $8000.
+A recent survey of the American Academy of Facial Plastic and Reconstructive Surgery showed the average professional fee for neck-lifting surgery is around $8000.
 Dr. Mobley’s professional fee will tend to be in that range.
-However, there are 2 additional fees for every face-lift operation: the surgical facility and the anesthesia provider.
+However, there are two additional fees for every neck lift operation: the surgical facility and the anesthesia provider.

-When you combine all 3 fees (Surgeon, Facility, and Anesthesia), the final “out the door” cost for your necklift can range from as low as $9000 up to just over $12,000 when extensive work is needed in the formal OR setting.
-The majority of necklift patients should be expecting a fee between $9000 to $10,000.
-Remember, you can always find a lower fee, but at Mobley MD we pride ourselves on the fact that Dr. Mobley is one of the most well regarded Facial Plastic Surgeons in the Mountain West.
-There are no regrets, when you choose the best.
+When you combine all three fees (surgeon, facility, and anesthesia), the final cost for your facelift can fall within a broad range.
+For example, some patients only require an in-office mini neck lift and these tend to cost between $5800-$7800.
+Many times a full neck-lift can be performed safely in the office O.R. and the fee for these tends to be around $7200-$8800.
+If a formal operating room and full anesthesia are used, it can add approximately $2000-$3500 to the final procedure price.
+The majority of neck lift patients should be expecting a final cost between $7200 to $11500.
+You can always find a lower fee, but at Mobley MD we pride ourselves on the fact that Dr. Mobley is one of the most well regarded Facial Plastic Surgeons in the Intermountain West.
+There are no regrets when you choose the best.

 After your consultation you will leave the office with an easy to understand written quote in which we will list the cost of these three components for your individualized surgical plan.
-Keep in mind that the facility and anesthesia fees are time-based and so may be increased, or decreased, based on the actual final length of your surgery.
+Keep in mind that the facility and anesthesia fees are time-based and so may be change based on the actual final length of your surgery.